IATI/iati-publisher-docs/docs/bulk-import.rst

 """""""""""""""
 There are four templates available on the `XLSX import page <https://publisher.iatistandard.org/import/xls>`_.
 These cover basic activity data, results, indicators and periods.

-See `Which import template should I use? <https://docs.publisher.iatistandard.org/en/latest/which-template/>`_ for help choosing the right template.
 If you are not publishing results data, you only need to use the 'Basic Activity Data' template.

+See `How do I complete the XLSX templates? <https://docs.publisher.iatistandard.org/en/latest/how-to-xlsx/>`_ for more guidance.

 Pre-import checks
 =================